 - Representation of sellers of multi-location supermarket facilities including subleases and leaseback arrangements

-- Representation of a minor league hockey franchise in negotiation of license agreement for use of multi-purpose arena as “anchor” licensee
+- Representation of a minor league hockey franchise in the negotiation of the license agreement for use of a multi-purpose arena as an “anchor” licensee

 - Representation of a borrower in restructuring of a $90 million secured credit facility involving multiple properties, turnover of several properties to the lender, and additional working capital credit facility, for capital improvements to retained properties

 - Representation of a lender in the workout of a default by the owner/operator of a national flag hotel and office facility under a multi-million dollar refinancing and future development credit facility